Nürburgring: Production car testing

+Some journalists have opined that Nordschleife testing is deleterious to a car's normal driving experience, producing cars that have sacrificed comfort and driveability in favor of better lap times.
+Former Top Gear host James May, who is known for his open dislike of testing run on the track, has claimed that the Nürburgring prompts designers to focus on a car's grip at the expense of pleasant-feeling handling, and creates cars that are ill-suited for real-world driving conditions.
+Others have expressed concern over the relevance of these test laps, which lack independent verification and may be conducted using cars significantly different from stock.
+Porsche is reported as having tried—and failed—to replicate the Nissan GT-R Nismo's record-breaking lap, preparing its own GT-R test car for the task, and the Lamborghini Huracán Performante's time was met with incredulity even after Lamborghini provided video documentation.

 Television and games

 The TV series Top Gear sometimes used the Nordschleife for its challenges, often involving Sabine Schmitz.
 The first corner of the Nordschleife loop was renamed as the "Sabine-Schmitz-Kurve" in Schmitz's honor after she died of cancer in 2021.
 In addition, during series 17 (summer 2011) of Top Gear, James May was very critical of the ride quality of cars whose development processes included testing on the Nordschleife, saying that cars which were tested at Nordschleife got ruined.

-Multiple layouts of the Nürburgring have been featured in video games, such as the Gran Turismo series, the Forza Motorsport series, the Need for Speed: Shift series, iRacing and Assetto Corsa.
+Multiple layouts of the Nürburgring have been featured in video games, such as the Gran Turismo series, the Forza Motorsport series, the Need for Speed: Shift series, Project CARS 2, iRacing and Assetto Corsa.
 Grand Prix Legends, a historic racing simulator also included the Nürburgring on its roster of default Grand Prix tracks.

 Leisure development

 Other pastimes are hosted at the Nürburgring, such as the Rock am Ring, Germany's biggest rock music festival, attracting close to 100,000 rock fans each year since 1985.
 Since 1978, the Nordschleife is also the venue of a major running event (Nürburgring-Lauf/Run am Ring).
 In 2003, a major bicycling event (Rad am Ring) was added and it became the multi-sports event Rad & Run am Ring.

 In 2009, new commercial areas opened, including a hotel and shopping mall.
 In the summer of 2009, ETF Ride Systems opened a new interactive dark ride application called "Motor Mania" at the racetrack, in collaboration with Lagotronics B.V.
-The roller coaster "ring°racer" was scheduled to open in 2011 however was delayed significantly due to technical issues.
-It eventually opened October 31, 2013 however closed after just four days of operation on November third.
+The roller coaster "ring°racer" was scheduled to open in 2011, but was delayed significantly due to technical issues.
+It eventually opened on 31 October 2013 and was closed after just four days of operation on 3 November 2013.